Wide Area Augmentation System: WAAS objectives

 Typical WAAS service area.
 Dark red indicates best WAAS coverage.
 The service contours change over time with satellite geometry and ionospheric conditions.

 Accuracy

 A primary goal of WAAS was to allow aircraft to make a Category I approach without any equipment being installed at the airport.
 This would allow new GPS-based instrument landing approaches to be developed for any airport, even ones without any ground equipment.
 A Category I approach requires an accuracy of 16 m laterally and 4.0 m vertically.

+FAA fact sheets and guidance on WAAS note that it enables thousands of instrument approach procedures in the United States, including LPV and LP procedures, and is often used to provide vertically guided minima comparable in concept (though not identical in standards) to precision-approach operations at airports without an ILS.

 To meet this goal, the WAAS specification requires it to provide a position accuracy of 7.6 m or less (for both lateral and vertical measurements), at least 95% of the time.
 Actual performance measurements of the system at specific locations have shown it typically provides better than 1.0 m laterally and 1.5 m vertically throughout most of the contiguous United States and large parts of Canada and Alaska.